Xuhao/china_aqi/README.md

 ## Usage

-As we mention at the beginning, we must get a token form [pm25.in][pm25_in_api] before we use their APIs, it's free!
+As we mentioned at the beginning, we must get a token form [pm25.in][pm25_in_api] before using this API.
+It's free!

 ### Parameters

-Most APIs accept three params:
+Most APIs accept three parameters:

-- `city`: city name can be chinese characters, pinyin and area code('上海' or 'shanghai' or '021')
+- `city`: city name can be chinese characters, pinyin or area code('上海' or 'shanghai' or '021')
 - `avg`: true/false, optional, if true, return average for all monitoring stations, default is true.
 - `stations`: yes/no, optional, if yes, return data for all monitoring stations; if no, just return average without stations data, default is yes.